Healthy Lifestyle for Diabetes: Diet, Exercise & 7-Day Plan Guide

 Lifestyle Changes for Type 1 Diabetes

-Type 1 requires a completely different clinical approach due to its autoimmune nature.
-Because your body produces zero insulin, lifestyle changes for diabetes type 1 revolve around precise exogenous insulin management.
+When newly diagnosed patients ask what is type 1 diabetes, I explain that it requires a unique clinical approach due to its autoimmune nature.
+Since your body produces zero insulin, lifestyle changes for diabetes type 1 center around precise insulin management.
+You must master the art of accurate carbohydrate counting, as every gram you consume requires a calculated insulin dose.

 Lifestyle Modification for Diabetes (Complete Guide)